What's the problem?

 \( \color{#a585ff}A_{\color{#ff7a7a}4} \color{#737373}= \frac{ \color{#e3a0cd}CB}{\color{#ff7a7a} 4} \color{#737373}+ \frac{ \color{#ffbe8f}CQ}{\color{#ff7a7a} 4} \color{#737373}+ \frac{ \color{#ffbe8f}CK}{\color{#ff7a7a} 4} \color{#737373}+ \frac{\color{#adff7a}CA}{\color{#ff7a7a} 4} = \frac{1 \color{#ffffff}+ \color{#737373} \frac{\sqrt{10}}{3} \color{#ffffff}+ \color{#737373} \frac{\sqrt{13}}{3} \color{#ffffff}+\color{#737373} \sqrt{2}}{4} \)

-In this case, we first divide each line segment by 4 and then add.
+Here we first divide each line segment by 4 and then add.

 \( \color{#a585ff}A_{\color{#ff7a7a}4} \color{#737373}= \color{#ffffff} \frac{\color{#737373}1 \color{#ffffff}}{\color{#737373} 4} \color{#737373}+ \color{#ffffff} \frac{\color{#737373} \frac{\sqrt{10}}{3} \color{#ffffff}}{\color{#737373} 4} \color{#737373}+ \color{#ffffff} \frac{\color{#737373} \frac{\sqrt{13}}{3} \color{#ffffff}}{\color{#737373} 4} \color{#737373}+ \color{#ffffff} \frac{\color{#737373} \sqrt{2} \color{#ffffff}}{\color{#737373} 4} \)